A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 2. Most of us are feeling more insecure, unloved, and unworthy than we admit to ourselves or others.
 These unmet basic human needs fuel our unconscious behavior.

-3. True positive mental health, or mature psychological development, is reached when we resolve these hidden tensions within ourselves.
+3. Authentic positive mental health, or mature psychological development, is reached when we resolve these hidden tensions within ourselves.
 Only then can we access our innate potential as mature adults.

 4. Focus on your overall life direction.
 Are you moving in the direction of growth (and feeling greater satisfaction)?
 Or are you regressing in an attempt to meet your basic human needs and feeling frustrated?